geraldcroes/traefik/CODE_OF_CONDUCT.md

 Project maintainers who do not follow or enforce the Code of Conduct in good faith may face temporary or permanent repercussions as determined by other members of the project's leadership.

+When an inapropriate behavior is detected, maintainers will discuss on the Maintainer's Discord before marking the message as "abuse".
+This conversation beforehand avoids one-sided decisions.

+The first message will be marked as abuse.
+The second message marked as abuse results in a 7-day ban.
+The third message marked as abuse results in a permanent ban.

 ## Attribution

 This Code of Conduct is adapted from the [Contributor Covenant][homepage], version 1.4, available at [http://contributor-covenant.org/version/1/4][version]